PriyanshK09/Front-End-WebDevelopment/README.md

 **Feb 19, 2024**
 - **[querySelector.html](querySelector.html)** - This project demonstrates how to use the querySelector() method to select elements from the HTML document.
+- **[changeImageOnClick.html](changeImageOnClick.html)** - This project demonstrates how to change an image when a button is clicked using JavaScript.

 ---